waterswv/bryan-mierke-100-days-of-code/README.md

 **Day 14** You can flip 2 values in an array with destructuring. [ val1, val2 ] = [ val2, val1 ] ... val1 is now val2

 **Day 15** Promise Error hndling can use single catch i.e. then().then().catch() but if you want to continue chain you need a catch() after each then() since errors cause every subsequent then() block 2 be skipped until catch block occurs.

+**Day 16** Array.from() can be used to convert any set of items, nodes, dom element NodeList into an array. `const newArray = Array.from(document.querySelectorAll('div'))`

+**Day 17** a for...of loop will provide you with every item in an array without the clunky index intiatlizing and length count.
+If you need to grab the index then you can use Array.prototype.entries() and destructure the index and value during loop definition as it creats an iterable. `for(const [idx, item] of items.entries()){ ... }`

 ## Code Samples